notealoud/bbbdg/src/site/notes/Nicola Fisher Writer/Pages/now.md

 I've pared back some more on my plans.
 I made things far too complicated in January.

 Substack: I really like this platform but it's not working for me at all right now.
+So, I've razed it to the ground.
 Medium: I make a small monthly income despite not writing anything much at all.
 It covers my monthly subscription and buys me a coffee or two.
 Podcasts: all deleted.
-The plan - some day - is to record on Substack.
+I'm rehoming them on Obsidian.

 ## what I'm actually doing